danielavornic/TMPS-labs/lab_1/README.md

 4. **Database Layer**

-The `LibraryDatabase` class implements the Singleton pattern to ensure a single instance of the database throughout the application.
+As mentioned before, the `LibraryDatabase` class implements the Singleton pattern.
 It uses synchronized collections to store books and borrowers, as shown in the snippet from the Singleton Pattern section.

 ## Screenshots / Results